CodeScop/Oge-Mai-Field-Guide/3pcmonsters.md

-LAST UPDATED 27 DEC 2019
+LAST UPDATED 12 MAY 2020

 Again, numbers assume a certain amount of Luck.
 Some of these numbers were obtained only after a Luck of 20 (there are some monsters I skipped on the first playthrough).
 However, I believe these numbers are accurate enough to be helpful with a Luck of 4 or more, based on the differences for monsters played with multiple Luck levels.